Purchases made through links earn us a small commission, at no extra cost to you.

 - Marmot Basin, Jasper’s downhill ski and snowboard area, is only 20 kms from the town of Jasper.
 There are 91 runs (30% beginner, 30% intermediate, 20% advanced, 20% expert) on four mountain faces.
 Check the Marmot Basin website for discounts during the Jasper in January festival.

-- Sun Dog Tours and Maligne Adventures are tour providers in Jasper that offer guided winter activities.
+- Sun Dog Tours is a tour provider in Jasper that offer guided winter activities.

 - Here is a trusted site where you can book a spot on the Maligne Canyon Ice Walk.